Latest Gear Live Videos

 LEGO Ultimate Collector’s Millennium Falcon time-lapse assembly video

-Posted by Andru Edwards Categories: Design, Toys, Videos
+Posted by Andru Edwards Categories: Design, Toys, Videos,

-Today, the LEGO brick turned 50 years old.
+Today, the brick turned 50 years old.
 That is quite an achievement for a toy that, at first glance, is so simple.
 I guess that just reiterates that while you can pack every feature under the sun into a device, simplicity is really what matters.
-Just take a look at some of Apple‘s recent innovations to see what I mean.
+Just take a look at some of ‘s recent innovations to see what I mean.
 Anyhow, back to LEGO.
 My friend Joel Johnson over at Boing Boing Gadgets decided it best to spend a couple weeks worth of evenings putting together the Ultimate Collectors Millennium Falcon LEGO set.
 This thing features over 5,000 individual parts that need to be carefully fit together to create one bad-ass looking piece of LEGO beauty - a daunting task, indeed.
 Joel created a time lapse video, which we have posted above for your enjoyment.

-| Boing Boing Gadgets
+Read More | Boing Boing Gadgets

 CES 2008 Video: Bug Labs on the Bug Base and Bug Platform

-Think Lego Mindstorms meets Radio Shack.
-Bug Labs has been working on their Bug Base—a fully modifiable, open-source gadget building block system.
-The base itself includes specs similar to “a three-year-old laptop” but includes WiFi and Ethernet, USB and more.
-Once you have the base, you can add additional “modules,” including LCD displays, GPS, cameras, motion sensors and tons more.
+Think Lego Mindstorms meets Radio Shack. has been working on their Bug Base—a fully modifiable, open-source gadget building block system.
+The base itself includes specs similar to “a three-year-old laptop” but includes and Ethernet, USB and more.
+Once you have the base, you can add additional “modules,” including LCD displays, , cameras, motion sensors and tons more.
 Each of the modules will require you to program them using a software package similar to VisualStudio in appearance, but everything is open source.
 Bug Labs has about 80 different sensors on the roadmap right now and they’re constantly interfacing with the community to come up with new ideas.

 The concept has a lot of promise and some great tinkering cred.
 For the first 60 days, they’re offering an early-adopter special with the base costing just $299 (down from $349) and modules ranging from $49-$119.
 Pre-orders began on January 21st and will ship by March.